 If you have been taking Zoloft as directed for two months or more and have not experienced a change in your mood or other symptoms, talk to your healthcare provider.

 They may need to adjust your dosage or change your medication for you to feel better.

-Never stop taking Zoloft suddenly without your doctor’s express permission.
+Never stop taking Zoloft suddenly without your doctor’s permission.